Maxdw/RoutableBehavior/README.md

 ```

 Doing this will enable you to retrieve a list of URIs or URLs using `generateUriList`
 or `generateUrlList` and allow you to parse existing URIs using `serve`.
+The behavior
+will also add URIs or URLs (depending on the `full` setting) to all retrieved data
+under the fieldname defined in the `virtual` setting.

 Here's an example of using `serve` to retrieve the data you want: